Learning Disorders (October 2024)

 Cancellation Policy

 Refunds will be issued for cancellation requests made during the first week of the course, but an administrative fee of $25.00 will be deducted from your refund.
-Cancellation requests made during the second week will receive a credit toward a future offering of the same course.
+Cancellation requests made during the second week will receive credit toward a future offering of the same course.
 No refunds or credits will be granted after October 21, 2024.

 Q&A Schedule